EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 ### Adding the status to your readme

 On the Travis page for your package, there's an image at the top right that says "build passing".
 It's _very fashionable_ and very easy to put that image in your readme, so let's do that.
 Click on the image to see a popup with a bunch of inputs.
 You'll want to copy the Markdown text and paste it into `README.md`.
-(You might want to edit this live on GitHub so you can preview it.)

 Now the build status is in your README!